This website uses cookies

 When the server receives the request from the browser, it initiates various processes, such as running scripts, fetching data from the database, and running back-end tasks.

 Once all response components have been generated, the server sends them to the end user.
-This step depends on the performance of your website hosting server and the user’s internet connection speed.
+This step depends on your hosting server’s performance and the user’s internet connection speed.

 While reviewing the results generated by an online performance analyzing tool like WebPageTest, you might have noticed TTFB.
 According to Google guidelines, a website shouldn’t have a TTFB of more than 200 ms.